Octaze0406/Recruitment-2/BANDIT.md

 **BANDIT 15**
 ---

-TO connect to aserver connecting to a local host- openss s_client -connect (where s_client: is used to woek with ssl tasks and interact with it)
+TO connect to aserver connecting to a local host- openss s_client -connect (hostname):port - (where s_client: is used to work with ssl tasks and interact with it)

 **BANDIT 16**
 ---